We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• The problem requires sorting the array and then finding the indices of the target element.
+• The problem requires sorting the array first.

 Space and Time Complexity